 He was a primary school pupil when his male vice-principal first groped him in 2003, but it took the victim 12 years before he reported the incident to the police.

-Now a 29-year-old doctor, the victim told the court yesterday that the abuse continued after he moved into the vice-principal's flat in Woodlands.
+Now 29, the victim told the court yesterday that the abuse continued after he moved into the vice-principal's flat in Woodlands.
 He moved there after his alleged abuser agreed to become his guardian.

 It was not mentioned in court why he made the police report only in November 2015.
 But by then, the victim was no longer living with the vice-principal, having moved out in 2013.